oussamaportfolio/oussamaportfolio.github.io/index.md

 [View those 8 days statement here (PDF)](https://drive.google.com/file/d/1RkJtQcP05YW_PlSHcLak1HtyUZzhCkDx/view)
 <br>
 <div style="text-align: justify;">
 Since then, I’ve kept trading in the background — mostly indices and commodities.
-But I knew I needed more than instinct.
-So I went back to school to learn more.
+After my bachelor and a stunt as a financial advisor, I knew I needed more to make it.
+So I went back to school for my graduate to learn more.
 </div>

 ---